 This recognition helped Dunbar gain national and international acclaim, and in 1897 he embarked on a six-month reading tour of England.
 He also brought out a new collection, Lyrics of Lowly Life (Dodd, Mead and Co., 1896).
 Upon returning to America, Dunbar received a clerkship at the Library of Congress in Washington, DC, and shortly thereafter he married the writer Alice Ruth Moore.
 While living in Washington, Dunbar published a short story collection, Folks from Dixie (Dodd, Mead and Co., 1898), a novel entitled The Uncalled (Dodd, Mead and Co., 1898), and two more collections of poems, Lyrics of the Hearthside (Dodd, Mead and Co., 1899) and Poems of Cabin and Field (Dodd, Mead and Co., 1899).
 He also contributed lyrics to a number of musical reviews.

 In 1898, Dunbar’s health deteriorated; he believed the dust in the library contributed to his tuberculosis and left his job to dedicate himself full time to writing and giving readings.
 Over the next five years, he would produce three more novels and three short story collections.
 Dunbar separated from his wife in 1902, and shortly thereafter he suffered a nervous breakdown and a bout of pneumonia.
-Although ill and drinking too much in attempt to soothe his coughing, Dunbar continued to write poems.
+Although ill, Dunbar continued to write poems.
 His collections from this time include Lyrics of Love and Laughter (Dodd, Mead and Co., 1903), Howdy, Howdy, Howdy (Dodd, Mead and Co., 1905), and Lyrics of Sunshine and Shadow (Dodd, Mead and Co., 1903).
 These books confirmed his position as America’s premier black poet.
 Dunbar’s steadily deteriorating health caused him to return to his mother’s home in Dayton, Ohio, where he died on February 9, 1906, at the age of thirty-three.

 Lyrics of Sunshine and Shadow(Dodd, Mead and Co., 1905)